-Sonia calls meet to discuss Cong's protest plans
+Sonia Calls Meet To Discuss Cong's Protest Plans

 The meeting comes ahead of the Monsoon Session of Parliament which is likely to start in July.

-The Congress has been also attacking the government on issues related to the farmers' agitation against three new agri laws.—PTI
+The Congress has been also attacking the government on issues related to the farmers' agitation against three new agri laws.